Semiconductor package: Package materials

 Many devices are molded out of an epoxy plastic that provides adequate protection of the semiconductor devices, and mechanical strength to support the leads and handling of the package.
 The plastic can be cresol-novolaks, siloxane polyimide, polyxylylene, silicones, polyepoxides and bisbenzocyclo-butene.
 Some devices, intended for high-reliability or aerospace or radiation environments, use ceramic packages, with metal lids that are brazed on after assembly, or a glass frit seal.
 All-metal packages are often used with high power (several watts or more) devices, since they conduct heat well and allow for easy assembly to a heat sink.
 Often the package forms one contact for the semiconductor device.
 Lead materials must be chosen with a thermal coefficient of expansion to match the package material.
+Glass may be used in the package as the package substrate to reduce its thermal expansion and increase its stiffness, which reduce warping and facilitate mounting of the package to a PCB.

 A very few early semiconductors were packed in miniature evacuated glass envelopes, like flashlight bulbs; such expensive packaging was made obsolete when surface passivation and improved manufacturing techniques were available.
 Glass packages are still commonly used with diodes, and glass seals are used in metal transistor packages.

 Package materials for high-density dynamic memory must be selected for low background radiation; a single alpha particle emitted by package material can cause a single event upset and transient memory errors (soft errors).

 Spaceflight and military applications traditionally used hermetically packaged microcircuits (HPMs).

 However, most modern integrated circuits are only available as plastic encapsulated microcircuits (PEMs).

 Proper fabrication practices using properly qualified PEMs can be used for spaceflight.